boucadair/WG-Charters/iotops-rev 032025.md

 Informational/BCP documents in the IOTOPS working group are restricted to:

+1. Documenting requirements and terminology.
-1. Taking input and discussing issues related to the operational management of IoT devices.
+2. Taking input and discussing issues related to the operational management of IoT devices.
 This includes (but is not limited to):

    - Factory provisioning of devices